-We are a biopharmaceutical company focused on the acquisition, development and commercialization of novel treatments for B-cell malignancies and autoimmune diseases.
-Currently, the Company is developing two therapies targeting hematologic malignancies.
+We are a biopharmaceutical company focused on the acquisition, development and commercialization of novel treatments for b-cell malignancies and autoimmune diseases.
+Currently, the company is developing two therapies targeting hematological malignancies.
 TG-1101 (ublituximab) is a novel, glycoengineered monoclonal antibody that targets a specific and unique epitope on the CD20 antigen found on mature B-lymphocytes.
-We are also developing TGR-1202, an orally available PI3K delta inhibitor.
+TG Therapeutics is also developing TGR-1202, an orally available PI3K delta inhibitor.
 The delta isoform of PI3K is strongly expressed in cells of hematopoietic origin and is believed to be important in the proliferation and survival of B-lymphocytes.
 Both TG-1101 and TGR-1202 are in clinical development for patients with hematologic malignancies.
-We also have pre-clinical programs to develop IRAK4 (interleukin-1 receptor-associated kinase 4) inhibitors, BET inhibitors, and anti-PD-L1 and anti-GITR antibodies.
+The Company also has a pre-clinical program to develop inhibitors of IRAK4 (interleukin-1 receptor-associated kinase 4), as well as an antibody research program to develop anti-PD-L1 and anti-GITR antibodies, all currently in pre-clinical development.